rasagy/The10Books/list-dump.md

 ###Aarthi M Sundaram
-Quantum: Einstein, Bohr, and the Great Debate About the Nature of Reality (Manjith Kumar) The Hungry Tide (Amitav Ghosh)
+1. Quantum: Einstein, Bohr, and the Great Debate About the Nature of Reality (Manjith Kumar)
+2. The Hungry Tide (Amitav Ghosh)
-Two Lives (Vikram Seth)
+3. Two Lives (Vikram Seth)
-The Calcutta Chromosome (Amitav Ghosh)
+4. The Calcutta Chromosome (Amitav Ghosh)
-Malgudi Days (R. K. Narayan)
+5. Malgudi Days (R. K. Narayan)
-The Brothers Karamazov (Fyodor Dostoyevsky)
+6. The Brothers Karamazov (Fyodor Dostoyevsky)
-Anne of Avonlea (Lucy Maud Montgomery)
+7. Anne of Avonlea (Lucy Maud Montgomery)
-Ghar Bhaire or 'Home and the World' (Rabindranath Tagore) The Innocent Man (John Grisham)
+8. Ghar Bhaire or 'Home and the World' (Rabindranath Tagore)
+9. The Innocent Man (John Grisham)
-Silmarillon (J R R Tolkien)
+10. Silmarillon (J R R Tolkien)

 ###Abhijeet Sathe
-1984 - George Orwell
+1. 1984 - George Orwell
-Robinson Crusoe - Daniel Defoe
+2. Robinson Crusoe - Daniel Defoe
-Deadhouse Gates - Steven Erikson
+3. Deadhouse Gates - Steven Erikson
-The Fellowship of the Ring - JRR Tolkien
+4. The Fellowship of the Ring - JRR Tolkien
-Harry Potter and the Philosopher's Stone - JK Rowling Love in the time of Cholera - Gabriel Garcia Marquez Em and the Big Hoom - Jerry Pinto
+5. Harry Potter and the Philosopher's Stone - JK Rowling
+6. Love in the time of Cholera - Gabriel Garcia Marquez
+7. Em and the Big Hoom - Jerry Pinto
-Guards!
+8. Guards!
 Guards! - Terry Pratchett
-Moby Dick - Herman Melville
+9. Moby Dick - Herman Melville
-Foundation - Isaac Asimov
+10. Foundation - Isaac Asimov
-V for Vendetta (it counts) - Alan Moore
+11. V for Vendetta (it counts) - Alan Moore
-If on a winter's night, a traveler - Italo Calvino American Gods - Neil Gaiman
+12. If on a winter's night, a traveler - Italo Calvino
+13. American Gods - Neil Gaiman
-Hitchhikers Guide to the Galaxy - Souk m Douglas Adams Sea of Poppies - Amitav Ghosh
+14. Hitchhikers Guide to the Galaxy - Souk m Douglas Adams
+15. Sea of Poppies - Amitav Ghosh
-Metamorphosis - Franz Kafka
+16. Metamorphosis - Franz Kafka
-Perdido Street Station - China Mieville
+17. Perdido Street Station - China Mieville
-Catch 22 - Joseph Heller
+18. Catch 22 - Joseph Heller
-Do Androids Dream of Electric Sheep - Philip K Dick Malgudi Days - R K Narayan
+19. Do Androids Dream of Electric Sheep - Philip K Dick
+20. Malgudi Days - R K Narayan
-The Adventures of Tom Sawyer - Mark Twain
+21. The Adventures of Tom Sawyer - Mark Twain

 ###Abhinav Malhotra
-(1) Diary of a young girl - Anne Frank
+1. Diary of a young girl - Anne Frank
-(2) Banker to the Poor - Yunus
+2. Banker to the Poor - Yunus
-(3) Love Story - Erich Segal
+3. Love Story - Erich Segal
-(4) The Alchemist - Coelho
+4. The Alchemist - Coelho
-(5) Practical Vedanta - Swami Vivekananda
+5. Practical Vedanta - Swami Vivekananda
-(6) Without Fear: The Life & Trial of Bhagat Singh - Kuldeep Nayyar (7) Patriots and Partisans - Ramachandra Guha
+6. Without Fear: The Life & Trial of Bhagat Singh - Kuldeep Nayyar
+7. Patriots and Partisans - Ramachandra Guha
-(8) Goosebumps - R.L.
+8. Goosebumps - R.L.
 Stine
-(9) Meera (in Hindi) - from Ramakrishna mission
+9. Meera in Hindi. - from Ramakrishna mission
-(10) The Picture of Dorian Gray - Oscar Wilde
+10. The Picture of Dorian Gray - Oscar Wilde

+###Akshatha N Hegde
+1. The Famous Five series - I spent half my childhood with it and it reminds me of the other half.
+2. Harry Potter series - For giving me a second life in another world.
+3. Chicken Soup for the Soul collection - For so effortlessly bringing strangers close to my heart and inspiring me to think sociologically.
+4. Tuesdays with Morrie - Read it if you haven't already, please.
+You will know why.
+5. A Thousand Splendid Suns - Because I cannot forget how much it moved me.
+6. Delirious New York - For all its for's and Rem Koolhas.
+7. The Twilight Series - For showing me what kind of books are definite no-no's (despite having fun characters like Jacob) for me to write in the future.
+8. Memoirs of a Geisha - Because all our worlds need books that describe them to other worlds like this book does Japan and the world of Geisha.
+9. The Da Vinci Code - For sensitizing me to patterns, cryptics and typography, even.
+10. Sense and Sensibility/ Pride and Prejudice (Just.
+Cannot.
+Pick.
+One) - For giving me Mr. Darcy, for the love of the stories of Medieval England and for love.

 ###Amit Das
-1) Rework - Jason Fried
+1. Rework - Jason Fried
-2) Don't make me think - Steve Krug
+2. Don't make me think - Steve Krug
-3) God explained in a taxi ride - Paul Arden
+3. God explained in a taxi ride - Paul Arden
-4) Founders at work - Jessica Livingston
+4. Founders at work - Jessica Livingston
-5) The accidental billionaires - Ben Mezrich
+5. The accidental billionaires - Ben Mezrich
-6) Persepolis - Marjane Satrapi
+6. Persepolis - Marjane Satrapi
-7) Understanding comics - Scott McCloud
+7. Understanding comics - Scott McCloud
-8) Steal this computer book - Wallace Wang
+8. Steal this computer book - Wallace Wang
-9) Freakonomics - Steven Levitt, Stephen Dubner
+9. Freakonomics - Steven Levitt, Stephen Dubner
-10) Liespotting - Pamela Meyer
+10. Liespotting - Pamela Meyer

 ###Anmol Sharma
-Bhagvad Gita As it is
+1. Bhagvad Gita As it is
-Tao of Physics - Fritjof Capra
+2. Tao of Physics - Fritjof Capra
-Godel, Escher, Bach - Douglas Hofstader
+3. Godel, Escher, Bach - Douglas Hofstader
-Beyond Good and Evil/Thus spoke Zarathustra - Friedrich Nietzsche Autobiography of a spiritually incorrect mystic/From sex to superconsciousness/The book of secrets - Osho Animal Spirits - George Akerlof and Robert Shiller Market Wizards series - Jack Schwager
+4. Beyond Good and Evil/Thus spoke Zarathustra - Friedrich Nietzsche
+5. Autobiography of a spiritually incorrect mystic/From sex to superconsciousness/The book of secrets - Osho
+6. Animal Spirits - George Akerlof and Robert Shiller
+7. Market Wizards series - Jack Schwager
-Fooled by Randomness - Nassim Nicholas Taleb
+8. Fooled by Randomness - Nassim Nicholas Taleb
-The Invisible Hands/Inside the house of Money - Steven Drobny
+9. The Invisible Hands/Inside the house of Money - Steven Drobny

 ###Debanjan Basu
 1. Making History -Stephen Fry